wasim162010/NodeApiToGenerate-bitcoin-address/README.md

 # Packages used :

-# Different packages were used to create thie api
+# Different node packages were used to write the code for address generation, validation and to create api
-# npm install bip39 --save
+# bip39
-# npm install hdkey --save
+# hdkey
-# npm install create-hash --save
+# reate-hash
-# npm install bitcoinjs-lib --save
+# bitcoinjs-lib
-# npm install bs58check --save
+# bs58check
-# npm install express --save
-# npm install express --save
+# express
-# npm install body-parser --save
+# body-parser

 # to run test case, go to 'test' folder and run 'npm test'